leleleadele/file-explorer/README.md

+# Access the App

+The app is deployed to [adeles-file-explorer.netlify.app](https://adeles-file-explorer.netlify.app).

-# Getting Started with Create React App
+# Running the App Locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).